r.m.s. Queen Mary 2 (Southampton-New York, 2,620 passengers)

 Twice Monthly (April/November) - PZM POLISH STEAMSHIP COMPANY (mv's ISA, ISOLDA, ISADORA, IRYDA and IRMA, 35,600 dwt tons, 6 passengers each, and mv's DRAWSKO, JUNO, LUBIE, MAMRY, MIEDWIE, RESKO, SOLINA and WICKO, 30,000 dwt tons, 3-5 passengers each) - Amsterdam (IJmuiden) to Cleveland and Burns Harbor, IN (for Chicago).
 Tramp voyages from the Great Lakes.
 Round voyages also available.

-Frequent (April/November) - INDEPENDENT CONTAINER LINE Route (mv's INDEPENDENT PURSUIT and INDEPENDENT VOYAGER ) - Between Antwerp, Liverpool and Philadelphia and Wilmington NC (Note: Embarkation at either Antwerp or Liverpool, disembarkation at Antwerp only, where there are fast Eurostar connections to London St Pancras).
+About every 14 days - INDEPENDENT CONTAINER LINE Route (mv's INDEPENDENT PURSUIT and INDEPENDENT VOYAGER, 3-5 passengers each) - Between Antwerp, Liverpool and Philadelphia and Wilmington NC (Note: Embarkation at either Antwerp or Liverpool, disembarkation at Antwerp only, where there are fast Eurostar connections to London St Pancras).

-Every 42 days - CMA CGM THE FRENCH LINE (mv CMA CGM JAMAICA, 53,700 tons, 7 passengers, and mv HS BACH, 44,985 dwt tons, 2 passengers) - Le Havre, Antwerp, Rotterdam and Bremerhaven to Charleston, Miami, Veracruz and Altamira (Mexico), and return via Houston and Miami to Le Havre.
+About every 21 days - CMA CGM THE FRENCH LINE (mv CMA CGM JAMAICA, 53,700 tons, 7 passengers) and HANSA SHIPPING (mv HS BACH, 44,985 dwt tons, 2 passengers) - Le Havre, Antwerp, Rotterdam and Bremerhaven to Charleston, Miami, Veracruz and Altamira (Mexico), and return via Houston and Miami to Le Havre.

-Every 49 days - NSB FREIGHTER CRUISES (mv BUXCOAST, 77,900 dwt tons, 5 passengers) - Felixstowe, Bremerhaven and Le Havre to Charleston, Savannah, Port Everglades, Freeport (Bahamas), Veracruz and Altamira (Mexico), and return via Houston, New Orleans, Mobile, Freeport, Savannah and Charleston to Antwerp and Felixstowe.
+Every 49 days - NSB FREIGHTER CRUISES (mv MSC ILONA, 85,825 tons, 5 passengers) - Felixstowe, Bremerhaven and Le Havre to Charleston, Freeport (Bahamas), Veracruz and Altamira (Mexico), and return via Houston, New Orleans, Mobile, Freeport, Savannah and Charleston to Antwerp, Rotterdam and Felixstowe.

 Twice Monthly - RICKMERS LINIE - PEARL STRING ROUTE (Nine vessels, each 30,000 tons, 6 passengers) - From Houston and Philadelphia to Hamburg and Antwerp, eastbound only and subject to space availability.

-Every 49 days - NSB FREIGHTER CRUISES (mv BUXCLIFF and mv MSC FLAMINIA, each about 80,000 tons, 5 passengers) - La Spezia, Barcelona, Valencia and Sines to Freeport (Bahamas), Port Everglades, Veracruz and Altamira (Mexico), and return via Houston, New Orleans, thence Freeport to Sines, Barcelona, Gioia Tauro, Naples and La Spezia.
+Every 42 days - NSB FREIGHTER CRUISES (mv MSC FLAMINIA, 80,000 tons, 5 passengers) - La Spezia, Genoa, Valencia, Algeciras and Sines to New York (Newark), Boston, Baltimore, Norfolk, Savannah and Charleston, returning via Algeciras, Valencia, Gioia Tauro, Naples and Livorno to La Spezia.

 Monthly to/from Egypt - CMA CGM THE FRENCH LINE (mv's CMA CGM AMBER and CMA CGM EIFFEL, each 58,540 tons, 8 passengers) - From New York, Norfolk, Savannah and Charleston to Port Said, and returning from Damietta to New York.